Laboratoire-de-Chemoinformatique/SynPlanner/README.rst

 Jupyter Tutorials requires the local installation of ``SynPlanner`` but can be executed with advanced computational resources on local servers.

-Currently, four tutorials are available:
+Currently, five tutorials are available:

+**Basic tutorials.** These tutorials can be used for easy execution of the default SynPlanner pipeline:

+- `General tutorial <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/general_tutorial.ipynb>`_ presents the full pipeline of SynPlanner starting from raw reaction data and resulting in ready-to-use retrosynthetic planning.

+**Advanced tutorials.** These tutorials provide advanced explanations and options for each step in the SynPlanner pipeline:

-- `Data curation <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/data_curation.ipynb>`_ presents the workflow for reaction standardization and reaction filtration.
+- `Reaction data curation <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/data_curation.ipynb>`_ presents the workflow for reaction standardization and reaction filtration.
-- `Rules extraction <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/rules_extraction.ipynb>`_  provides a workflow for extracting rules from curated reaction data.
+- `Reaction rules extraction <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/rules_extraction.ipynb>`_  provides a workflow for extracting reaction rules from curated reaction data.
-- `Ranking policy training <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/retrosynthetic_planning.ipynb>`_ shows the workflow for extracting rules from curated reaction data.
+- `Policy network training <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/retrosynthetic_planning.ipynb>`_ shows the workflow for policy network training.
-- `Retrosynthetic planning <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/data_curation.ipynb>`_ provides a minimal example of how to use SynPlanner for retrosynthetic planning.
+- `Retrosynthetic planning <https://github.com/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/docs/tutorial/data_curation.ipynb>`_ provides an example of how to use SynPlanner for retrosynthetic planning.

 Contributing